Catch dog

 A catch dog is a specially trained dog that is used to catch large animals in hunting, working livestock, and baiting.

-As hunters, catch dogs are contrasted with bay dogs who corner prey animals and alert their handler by howling, or baying.
-Catch dogs are typically outfitted with chest armor to prevent being speared by the boar's tusk, and neck armor to prevent neck injury.
+In hunting, catch dogs work alongside bay dogs to corner prey and alert their handler by howling or baying.
+Catch dogs are typically equipped with chest armor to protect against the boar's tusk and neck armor to prevent neck injuries.

 As livestock dogs, catch dogs use their weight and teeth to immobilize live animals so that they can be captured, or literally hogtied, by the dog's handlers, who may be stockmen, hunters, butchers, or farmers.

 Terminology

 According to the 2009 edition of Webster's Dictionary of American English, the term "catch dog" is a noun phrase referring to a dog used or bred for working livestock.
 The entry identifies the term as being American, and dating to circa 1857, although the practice is known to date at least back to the ancient Romans.